68 Calculus plots with Makie

 To plot the equation \(F(x,y,z)=0\), for \(F\) a scalar-valued function, again the implicit function theorem says that, under conditions, near any solution \((x,y,z)\), \(z\) can be represented as a function of \(x\) and \(y\), so the graph will look likes surfaces stitched together.
 The Implicit3DPlotting package takes an approach like ImplicitPlots to represent these surfaces.
 It replaces the Contour package computation with a \(3\)-dimensional alternative provided through the Meshing and GeometryBasics packages.

 This example, plotting an implicitly defined sphere, comes from the documentation of Implicit3DPlotting.
-The f in make_mesh is a scalar-valued function of a vector:
+The f to be plotted is a scalar-valued function of a vector:

 f(x) = sum(x.^2) - 1